dlt-hub/verified-sources/sources/google_sheets/README.md

 ## The `spreadsheet_info` table
 This table is repopulated after every load and keeps the information on loaded ranges:
-* id of the spreadsheet
+* id and title of the spreadsheet
 * name of the range as passed to the source
 * string representation of the loaded range
 * range above in parsed representation